aws-samples/serverless-patterns/apigw-stepfunctions-lambda-bedrock-s3-sns/README.md

     ```
     cdk deploy --parameters EmailParameter=replace-your-email-here@example.com
     ```
-1. After deployment completes, you will receive an email to the Inbox of email provided in above step.
+1. After deployment completes, a message is delivered to the email address provided.
 This email is to confirm the subscription of this email to the SNS Topic.
-Click on the confirm subscription link and you will receive a message that subscription is successful as below.
+Click on the confirm subscription link to confirm your subscription.
+The following image shows a successful subscription.

     ![Email Subscription Success](sns_subscription/subscription-successful-view.png)